fcosanabria/dotfiles/README.md

 # WARNING!
 This repo is a work in progress and is currently very messy.
 DO NOT USE IT yet!

+Most of the notes here are completely personal.
+I'm just putting them here for my own reference.

-If you have any questions let's talk.
+So, if you have any questions let's talk.

 If you want to this automatically just run the script located at `inventory/yourOs`.
 Please make sure to modify the paths according to your machine and needs.